marissaweis/ssl_neuron/README.md

 ```
 python3 ssl_neuron/main.py --config=ssl_neuron/configs/config.json
 ```

+The training code will write checkpoint files of the model weights to the checkpoint directory specified in the config file.

 ## Demos
 For examples on how to load the data, train the model and perform inference with a pretrained model, see Jupyter notebooks in the [demos folder](https://github.com/marissaweis/ssl_neuron/tree/main/ssl_neuron/demos).